 There are various ways a program can devalue its currency but here are the key ones:

-- Change the rules surrounding how miles/points can be redeemed (e.g. when American Airlines stopped permitting stopovers in award bookings)
+Change the rules surrounding how miles/points can be redeemed (e.g. when American Airlines stopped permitting stopovers on award bookings)

-A rushed use of points usually requires a lot more compromises (timings, destination, length of trip, etc…) than a well-planned use, and can even be more expensive – if you’re having to use hotel points in a hurry there’s a good chance that flight costs to your chosen destination(s) may be high, and if you’re having to use airline miles/points in a hurry there’s no guarantee that you’ll be able to find awards to wherever it is that you’d like to visit.
-For a lot of people there may also be an issue getting the time off to use the miles and points if the notice period is short.
+A rushed use of points usually requires a lot more compromises (timings, destination, length of trip, etc…) than a well-planned use, and can even be more expensive – if you’re having to use hotel points in a hurry there’s a good chance that the cost of flights to your chosen destination(s) may be high, and if you’re having to use airline miles/points in a hurry there’s no guarantee that you’ll be able to find awards to wherever it is that you’d like to visit.
+For a lot of people, there may also be an issue getting the time off to use the miles and points if the notice period is short.

 Buying miles and points with just a “hope” that you’ll find a good use for them somewhere down the line is a fundamentally bad idea.
-Every day that passes is a day closer to the next devaluation and, with most loyalty programs, devaluations are a very real fact of life (if you compare the current American Airlines, United Airlines, Marriott and Hilton loyalty programs with what they looked like just a few years ago you’ll see what I mean).
+Every day that passes is a day closer to the next devaluation and, with most loyalty programs, devaluations are a very real fact of life (if you compare the current American Airlines, United Airlines, Marriott, and Hilton loyalty programs to what they looked like just a few years ago, you’ll see what I mean).

-In most cases, there’s no way of knowing if/when an airline will open up award space on a flight with enough certainty that it’s worth risking a large miles/points purchase, and if a hotel isn’t showing award availability for the nights you’re hoping to book, there’s no guarantee that those nights will ever open up (they often don’t).
+In most cases, there’s no way of knowing if/when an airline will open up award space on a flight with enough certainty that it’s worth risking a large purchase of miles or points, and if a hotel isn’t showing award availability for the nights you’re hoping to book, there’s no guarantee that those nights will ever open up (they often don’t).

-Planning is key to winning in the miles & points hobby and, without a plan, you’re just taking a gamble in a game that’s rigged to favor the house.
+Planning is key to winning in the miles & points game and without a plan, you’re just taking a gamble in a game that’s rigged to favor the house.

 Generally, I advise people to follow a simple 5-step plan when considering a miles/points purchase:

-Miles and points sales can be incredibly useful (the current Alsaka Airlines sale is the best we have ever seen) but they’re also a very good way for an inexperienced traveler to lose some money.
+Miles and points sales can be incredibly useful, but they’re also a very good way for an inexperienced traveler to lose some money.
 Just because someone (like me) says that a miles/points sale offers very good value doesn’t mean that you have to dive in without a solid plan – the next great deal is never more than a few months away so if you don’t have an immediate use for the currency on sale, why not wait until you’ve thought things through?